-ECO SORT

-The Materials Recovery

-Facility (MRF) that the

-Company owns and

-operates at Parkhouse Road.

-It processes recyclable

-materials collected from

-the wider Canterbury region

-such as paper, glass, plastics

-and metals and then sells the

-output product commercially

-to external parties.

-ECO DROP

-ECL is contracted to operate the three solid waste transfer stations at Parkhouse Road, Metro Place, and Styx Mill Road on behalf of CCC.
-The facilities are open to the public, along with commercial customers, for the disposal of most household waste and commercial general waste.
-At each of the EcoDrops there are also Resource Recovery Centres where residential customers can drop off items for reuse.
+- 1. EcoSort The Materials Recovery Facility (MRF) that the Company owns and operates at Parkhouse Road.
+It processes recyclable materials collected from the wider Canterbury Region such as paper, glass, plastics, metals and sells the output product commercially to external parties.
+Ownership of the facility passes back to CCC in 2024. - EcoDrops ECL is contracted to operate on behalf of CCC the three solid waste transfer stations at Parkhouse Road, Metro Place, and Styx Mill Road.
+The facilities are open to the public along with commercial customers for the disposal of most household waste and commercial general waste. - 3.
+EcoShop This provides a reuse retail warehouse which runs in conjunction with the EcoDrops.
+All types of previously-owned goods are collected from EcoDrops, carefully sorted, priced and then sold to the Christchurch public at our location on Blenheim Road.

-ECO SHOP

-This provides a reuse retail warehouse which runs in conjunction with the EcoDrop Resource Recovery Centres.
-All types of previously-owned goods are collected from EcoDrops, carefully sorted, priced and then sold to the public at our location on Blenheim Road.

-The SOI is reviewed annually with CCHL and CCC covering a three-year period.
+The SOI is reviewed annually with CCHL & CCC, and covers a three-year period.
 ECL is a Council-Controlled Trading Organisation (CCTO) for purposes of the Local Government Act 2002.

-2. CONTACT DETAILS
+2. Contact Details

-Address and Registered office: Ground Floor, 9 Baigent Way, Middleton, Christchurch 8442
+Address and Registered office

+Ground Floor, 9 Baigent Way Middleton Christchurch 8442